dychen/django-tutorial/README.md

 	return HttpResponse(html)

 Note that that was just a very short example of how to interact with models in your views.
 However, this is a very broad and important topic.
-You're going to want to reference the following if you want to use models in the future.
+You're going to want to reference the following if you want to use models in the future:

 * [A more comprehensive example of interacting with models](http://www.djangobook.com/en/1.0/chapter05/) (starting at the section titled Inserting and Updating Data).
 * [Documentation on interacting with models](https://docs.djangoproject.com/en/dev/topics/db/queries/)